rohitrao8/SQL-project/README.md

 10. **Market Potential Analysis**
     Identify top 3 city based on highest sales, return city name, total sale, total rent, total customers, estimated  coffee consumer

-## Recommendations
-After analyzing the data, the recommended top three cities for new store openings are:

-**City 1: Pune**
-1. Average rent per customer is very low.
-2. Highest total revenue.
-3. Average sales per customer is also high.

-**City 2: Delhi**
-1. Highest estimated coffee consumers at 7.7 million.
-2. Highest total number of customers, which is 68.
-3. Average rent per customer is 330 (still under 500).

-**City 3: Jaipur**
-1. Highest number of customers, which is 69.
-2. Average rent per customer is very low at 156.
-3. Average sales per customer is better at 11.6k.

----